 Up to £23,899 per annum

-Please note this is a Fixed Term Position until July 2023
+Please note that this role is being offered as a Fixed Term contract for 12 months

-The Placement Monitoring Officer works as part of a team to ensure the external provision (External Fostering, Childrens Homes, Sia’s), including NRPF Accommodation, sourced for children and young people who are “looked after”, meets the regulatory and quality standards of both Ofsted and Essex County Council.
+The Placement Monitoring Officer works as part of a team to ensure the external provision, including NRPF Accommodation, sourced for children and young people who are “looked after”, meets the regulatory and quality standards of both Ofsted and Essex County Council.

 - Responsible for ensuring all relevant documentation i.e. reports on quality assurance visits, Health & Safety, risk assessments, is received from the provider, to enable sharing with other professionals e.g. contract managers.

 - Deliver agreed processes, notifications and recordings on visits made to provide accurate records and enable trends and concerns to be identified.

 - Build strong working relationships across the Council and with providers and other organisations and agencies to ensure children and young people are provided with high quality placements and support.

 - Specific individual and shared targets and objectives are defined annually within the performance management framework.